Course Content - Basic

 Welcome to the online training series from 3CX.
-This module will concentrate on how to install a 3CX Client and how to configure it with 3CX.
+This module will concentrate on how to install a 3CX App and how to configure it with 3CX.

-So, what is the 3CX Client?
-The 3CX client allows users to make and receive calls.
+So, what is the 3CX App?
+The 3CX App allows users to make and receive calls.
 Apart from these basic functions though, it also adds video calls, chat, Presence View, and Video conferencing.

-The 3CX client can be used anywhere, as long as you have a good internet connection, allowing you to work from anywhere.
+The 3CX App can be used anywhere, as long as you have a good internet connection, allowing you to work from anywhere.

 And all of this does not mean that you need to retire your deskphone.
 They can work in parallel so that you can make or receive calls from either one, by a functionality called SIP Forking.